serioux1337/G1R-RE-UE4SS/README.md

 2. Copy the files from [`Unreal_overwrite/`](Unreal_overwrite) into `deps/first/Unreal/`,
    overwriting the matching files (2 corrected member-offset files + 1 small compile fix).
 3. Build as normal, see below.

-Everything else (the `ForEach*` double-pop fix and a couple of null-pointer-check fixes) is committed directly in `UE4SS/src` and needs no extra steps.

 ---